OllieJones/sqlite-object-cache/readme.txt

 = Where does the plugin store the cached data? =

 It's in your site's `wp_content` directory, in the file named `.ht.object-cache.sqlite`.
 That file's name has the `.ht.` prefix to prevent your web server from allowing it to be downloaded.
 SQLite also sometimes uses the files named `.ht.object-cache.sqlite-shm` and `.ht.object-cache.sqlite-wal`, so you may see any of those files.

+You can make the plugin put its files at some other location by putting the pathname you want in `WP_SQLITE_OBJECT_CACHE_DB_FILE` in your `wp-config.php`.

 On Linux and other UNIX-derived operating systems, you must give the command `ls -a` to see files when their names begin with a dot.